thycotic/dsv-puppet/README.md

 ### Installation

-This module can be cloned directly into your `modules/` folder for your environment and rename the folder to `dsv` so that puppets is able to compile the catalog and find the dsv Resource.
+This module can be cloned directly into your `modules/` folder for your environment and rename the folder to `dsv/` so that puppets is able to compile the catalog and find the `dsv` resource.
 You can validate this by running `puppet module list` to ensure Puppet recognizes it as a valid module.

 ## Usage